JaviCervera/wiz3d/README.md

 ### Windows

 You should have **Cmake** installed and added to your `PATH` to build the engine.
 In order to compile, just double click the `build.bat` file.
-The library `libbeam.dll` will be created on the `_build` folder.
+The library `libspark.dll` will be created on the `_build` folder.

-Once built, you can drastically reduce the size of the generated `libbeam.dll` library by running `compress.exe`, which will use the UPX compressor.
+Once built, you can drastically reduce the size of the generated `libspark.dll` library by running `compress.exe`, which will use the UPX compressor.

 To run the examples, use the `run.bat` script.
 You must have previously built the engine.